soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/protect-sharepoint-online-files-with-azure-information-protection.md

 Next, configure Azure Information Protection with a new scoped policy and sub-label for protection and permissions of your highly confidential SharePoint Online team site.

-1. Sign in to the Office 365 portal with an account that has the Security Administrator or Company Administrator role.
+1. Sign in to the admin center with an account that has the Security Administrator or Company Administrator role.
 For help, see [Where to sign in to Office 365](https://support.office.com/Article/Where-to-sign-in-to-Office-365-e9eb7d51-5430-4929-91ab-6157c5a050b4).

 2. In a separate tab of your browser, go to the Azure portal ([https://portal.azure.com](https://portal.azure.com)).